Qara'unas: Rise to power and decline

 Serving under the Khans, they gained confidence from them.
 Qara'unas were the main force for the campaigns in Persia and India.
 Neguderis wintered around Ghazna and summered in Ghur and Garchistan.
 According to Marco Polo, they were mixed with Indians and Turks, because these soldiers were unable to reach Mongolia to find Mongol wives.
 After the death of Qazan Khan, the Chagatai Khanate split into two parts until it was temporarily reunited under Tughlugh Timur (1347–1363).
 Chagatai Mongol fell under the control of semi-nomadic oboghs: the Arlat in the west, the Barlas in the center, and the Jalayir in the north, and two non-tribal military groups, the Qara'unas and the Qa'uchin.

 While the Mongols in Moghulistan, the eastern part of the Chagatai Khanate, called their western counterparts in Transoxiana Qara'unas (blacks or mixed breed), the western Chagatayid called the Mongols of Moghulistan Jete (bandits).
 The western part of the khanate was under the control of Qara'unas such as Emir Qazaghan and his son ‘Abdullah.
 But Suldus and Barlas nobles revolted against their rule in 1359.

 With the Mongol (Moghul) invasion in 1360, the Qarauna ascendancy failed.
 In 1362 Tamerlane (Temur, Timur) rejoined the Qara'unas under Qazaghan's grandson, Husayn.
 They freed Transoxiana from the Mongols of Moghulistan, whom they considered unruly bandits in the next year.
 But in 1365 the Moghuls invaded again.
 The Qarauna and Barlas forces were defeated.

 Quickly after the Khan's fail, Timur and Husayn recovered.
 They co-ruled Transoxiana and installed a puppet khan.
 Husayn decided to build himself a permanent capital and urban base on the site of Balkh in Afghanistan and Turkestan, ruined since the time of Genghis Khan, but now to be developed as an anti-Samarkand.
 When the ambitious Temur finally revolted in 1370 at the head of his coalition, Husayn had little support left and was easily defeated and killed.
 Temur fully subjugated the Qara'unas in the 1380s.

 During the reign of Temur (d.1405), Qara'unas formed a huge part of his army.
 According to Babur in Baburnama, they still spoke Mongolian in the mountains of Ghazni in the late 15th century.

 Modern descendants

-The Nikudari are (or were; Weiers notes that his informants were not aware of this term anymore) a population group of Afghanistan of Mongolic origin.
-Babur stated in his Baburnama “In the western mountains [of Kabul] are the Hazara and the Nikudari tribes, some of whom speak the Mogholi tongue“, suggesting Hazaras also spoke a Mongolic language.

 Their tribal name hails from their former military leader, Negudar, who according to Morgan was a general of the Golden Horde, but according to the research of Weiers that Morgan fails to quote was a leader of rebels against Hulegu Khan.